rawls238/PlanOut.js/README.md

   log(event) {
     //log the event somewhere
   }

   previouslyLogged() {
-    //check if we’ve already logged an event for this user }
+    //check if we’ve already logged an event for this user
+    //return this._exposureLogged; is a sane default for client-side experiments }

   setup() {